 1. Wreck Point Scenic Lookout

 The view from the Wreck Point Lookout is arguably one of the best on the Capricorn Coast, but during whale watching season it is also one of the best spots to see whales.
-Only a short drive from Yeppoon town centre, this lookout has a newly upgraded viewing platform with a shaded roof making it a great place to settle in and look for the spray from whale’s blowholes.
+Only a short drive from Yeppoon town centre, a viewing platform with a shaded roof making it a great place to settle in and look for the spray from whale’s blowholes.

 2. Double Head, Rosslyn Bay